Kreusada/Kreusada-Cogs/README.md

 * Sauri - Learnt how to use `bot.wait_for` via your application cog.
 Gracias!
 * Flare - Learnt from his userinfo cog, how to replace a command in core, and then reverse those changes on unload.
 Merci!
 * Adnayekken - Helped me to understand the os and sys modules (although I haven't used them).
 Danke!
+* Tobotimus - Lots of kind and motivational words to help my progression as a developer.